 Mike's Story

 Mike joined Watsi on February 18th, 2016.
-Six years ago, Mike joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mike's most recent donation supported Ashin Mala, a 30-year-old monk from Burma, to fund eye surgery.
+Seven years ago, Mike joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mike's most recent donation supported Yabsra, an active and outgoing kid from Ethiopia, to fund surgery for a birth condition.

 Impact